 - Each year in the U.S., nearly 1.7 million people are affected by TBI.

-- It is estimated that 80,000 to 90,000 Americans become permanently or long term disabled each year due to injuries to the brain.
+- It is estimated that 80,000 to 90,000 Americans become permanently or long term disabled each year due to head injuries.

 - Traumatic Brain Injuries are the cause of death for over 50,000 Americans every year.